RaimondoSoleglio/portfolio/README.md

 # Portfolio

-A curated showcase of my projects, including CS50 and CS50P (Python) problem sets and final projects.
+A showcase of my projects, including CS50 and CS50P (Python) problem sets and final projects.
-This portfolio organises my journey from C-based CS50 problem sets to more advanced Python applications, showcasing growth, problem-solving, and code clarity.
+This portfolio organises my journey from C-based CS50 problem sets to more advanced Python applications.
 ---
-**Explore each repo for full source code, READMEs, and usage instructions.**
+Explore each repo for full source code, READMEs, and usage instructions.

 ---
 # Feature: